Sleep and memory: Macroscopic brain systems

-The most prominent population pattern in the hippocampus during nREM is called sharp wave ripples (SPW-R).
+The most prominent population pattern in the hippocampus during nREM sleep is called sharp wave ripples (SPW-Rs).
 SPW-Rs are the most synchronous neuronal patterns in the mammalian brain.
-As many as 15-30 percent of neurons in 50-200 ms fire synchronously in the CA3-CA2-CA1, subicular complex and entorhinal cortex during SWP-R (as opposed to ~1 percent during active waking and REM).
-Neurons within SPW-R are sequentially organized and many of the fast sequences are related to the order of neuronal firing during the pre-sleep experience of the animal.
-For example, when the rat explores a maze, place cell sequences in the different arms of the maze are replayed either in a forward (as during the experience itself) or reverse order, but compressed in time several-fold.
-SPW-R are temporally linked to both sleep spindles and slow oscillations of the neocortex.
-Interfering with SPW-Rs or its coupling with neocortical slow oscillations results in memory impairment, which can be as severe as surgically damaging the hippocampus and/or associated structures.
-SPW-R is therefore the most prominent physiological biomarker of episodic (i.e., hippocampus-dependent) memory consolidation (Buzsaki 2015).
+As many as 15-30 percent of neurons can fire synchronously in 50-200 ms within the CA3-CA2-CA1 regions, the subicular complex, and the entorhinal cortex during SPW-Rs (as opposed to ~1 percent during active waking and REM sleep).
+Neurons within SPW-Rs are sequentially organized, and many of these fast sequences relate to the order of neuronal firing during the animal's pre-sleep experience.
+For example, when a rat explores a maze, place cell sequences in different arms of the maze are replayed in either forward (as during the experience itself) or reverse order, but compressed in time several-fold.
+SPW-Rs are temporally linked to both sleep spindles and the slow oscillations of the neocortex.
+Interfering with SPW-Rs or their coupling with neocortical slow oscillations results in memory impairment, which can be as severe as surgically damaging the hippocampus and/or associated structures.
+SPW-Rs are therefore the most prominent physiological biomarkers of episodic (i.e., hippocampus-dependent) memory consolidation (Buzsáki 2015).